 4. Vitamin D

-The most important of them all.
-Vitamin D3 is produced within the body by the skin by the presence of sun’s rays.
-Vitamin D2 is synthesized from yeast and is also present in the supplementary drops for the kid.
+The most important of them all, Vitamin D3 is produced within the body by the skin by the presence of sun’s rays.
+Vitamin D2 is synthesised from yeast and is also present in the supplementary drops for the kid.
 These together are used by the liver to generate the final vitamin D constituent.

 Its direct impact is on the strengthening and development of bones, in order to make them stronger by boosting their mineralization, made possible by the supported absorption of minerals such as magnesium and calcium.